The Children of Dudley James Ponting and Grace Florence Pyne

 Although at the time he suggests he is to reside permanently in Canada, on 11 July 1931 Arthur, now a 21 year old farmer returned to the United Kingdom travelling third class on the Laurentenia.
 He states that his intention is to permanently residing in the United Kingdom and he gives his address as 28, Castellain Road, Maida Vale.

-The marriage certificate shows that 23 year old Arthur was of "independent means" although his father Dudley was a "commercial traveller".
+The marriage certificate shows that 23 year old Arthur was of "independent means", his father Dudley was a "commercial traveller".
 No occupation is given for Amy.
-Her father was a general contractor.
+Her father was a "general contractor".
 Dudley and George were the witnesses to the marriage.
 Both parties gave their address as 28 Castellain Road.

 The couple had two children

 - Ann (Ayn) Hylda Ponting.
 Born 31 July 1933 in Cuckfield, Sussex

 - Alan James Ponting.
 Born 1940 in Staines, Middlesex

 The photo below shows Hylda with her daughter Ayn.

 In 1936 the couple were on the electoral roll at 31 Peak Hill, Sydenham, SE26.
 In 1939 they were living at 172, Broom Road, Twickenham.
 Arthur is a commercial traveller for a cycle company.
 Also at the address was Edith Green-Taylor, born 12 January 1920 a butchers assistant (sales).
 Edith is believed to be the daughter of Reginald Green- Taylor, Arthur's elder half brother (Appendix N).